Skip Level Meetings: Strategic Approaches for Executive Visits

 These tours had a clear goal: To notice what was right.
 He did his homework and came prepared with all kinds of recognition, along with a token of appreciation for every employee.

 His operations manager came along and took tons of pictures of every visit.
 Every evening they created an upbeat collage that included the names of everyone recognized and why.
 The “postcard” was emailed to the entire region every evening.

 The other store directors jokingly referred to the month as Bill’s “love tour,” but Bill was confident enough to withstand the razzing.

 The truth is, the employees loved the love.

 Results skyrocketed during that time.
-The employees wanted to be on top of their game when the tour stopped by their store, and, as you can imagine, there was not a birds nest in sight.
+The employees wanted to be on top of their game when the tour stopped by their store, and, as you can imagine, there was not a bird’s nest in sight.
 Everything was dusted and ready to go, and the employees knew all about the latest products and services.

-Yes, Bill still had to show up unannounced at other time.
+Yes, Bill still had to show up unannounced at other times.
 Winning Well requires holding people accountable.
 But the love tour helped remind employees of what they were capable of doing and built commitment.

 Another vital type of executive visit, which seems to be quite hard for some executives, is a curiosity tour.
 It can be tricky.

 The Purpose: To set aside what you think you know and truly listen to employees and customers.